kangk1204/Octopus-toolkit2/doc/folder.rst

      - Reference genome sequence and annotation files for analysis and alignment tools.
    * - ``Log``
      - Command, Run
-     - Log file containing commands used for analysis.
+     - Log file containing the commands used for analysis.
    * - ``Result``
      - GSE_Folder, P_Folder
      - The output files.